-Here’s a new video and accompanying article from CNBC that shows my life now in Mazatlan.
-There’s quite a bit of practical info as well as some beautiful shots of the town!
+This video from CNBC was made a few years ago, but shows my life in Mazatlan pretty accurately.
+Bear in mind that costs have changed since it was made!
+There’s still quite a bit of practical info as well as some beautiful shots of the town, though.
 Just click on the photo below and it will take you to the link.

 I’d been working in the newspaper and publishing industries for almost 30 years, in and around Santa Cruz, California.
 I loved being part of my community in that way, discovering interesting and unique people, places and things and then sharing that info with my friends and neighbors.
 I worked as a writer, editor, proofreader and columnist at daily, weekly and monthly newspapers and assorted other publications and projects.
 Somehow I always ended up writing about some of the most fun things in life: food, music, arts and entertainment.